Yellowjackets - Equipment

 Whitegrass (Davis, WV) has a "buy once and get a no charge trade up until adult sizes" deal for children.

 We STRONGLY recommend purchasing skis or season rentals.
 This will ensure that your Yellowjacket will have properly fitting gear for each and every session, which significantly aids the learning process.
-Also, "no-wax / waxless" classic skis are recommended for all beginners.
+Waxless classic skis are recommended for beginners, but are not suitable for skating.
+Coaches will help with waxing.

 The Bunny group (5-6 years old) skis without poles, which allows them to develop proper balance skills on skis.
 Younger Jackrabbits (7-10 years old) will also ski without poles for at least the first few sessions.
 When the older kids join the Track Attack skate group (10-16 years old), they will also need a set of skate skis and skating-length poles.
 We also recommend "combi" style boots for Track Attack, which can be used for both skate and classic classic skiing.